mdg-graphics/mili-python/doc/source/examples.rst

 The mili-python reader provides some support for querying element adjacencies through the :code:`AdjacencyMapping` wrapper.
 The current list of supported adjacency queries includes:

-* Querying all elements/nodes within a specified radius of a given element using the function:code: `mesh_entities_within_radius`.
+* Querying all elements/nodes within a specified radius of a given element using the function :code:`mesh_entities_within_radius`.
 * Querying all elements/nodes within a specified radius of a given 3d coordinate using the function :code:`mesh_entities_near_coordinate`.
 * Querying all elements associated with a set of specific nodes using the :code:`elems_of_nodes` function.
 * Querying the nearest node to a 3d coordinate using the :code:`nearest_node` function.